Jürgen Trittin

-Jürgen Trittin (born 25 July 1954) is a German Green politician.
-He was Federal Minister for the Environment, Nature Conservation and Nuclear Safety in the government of Chancellor Gerhard Schröder from 1998 to 2005 in Germany.
+Jürgen Trittin (born 25 July 1954) is a German Green politician who served as Minister for the Environment, Nature Conservation and Nuclear Safety in the government of Chancellor Gerhard Schröder from 1998 to 2005.

 Early life and education

 Trittin was born in Bremen, as son of Helene and Klaus Trittin.
 He earned a university degree in social economy in Göttingen and worked as journalist.

 Political career

 Early beginnings

 Trittin's political career started in 1982 as Secretary of the Alternative-Greens-Initiative List (AGIL) Group in the Göttingen City Council (until 1984).
 From 1984 to 1985, he worked as press spokesman for the Green Party's group in the Lower Saxony State Assembly, which he joined in 1985 as member of the state parliament.

+Career in state politics, 1990–1998

-From 1990 to 1994, Trittin was the Lower Saxony Minister for Federal and European Affairs in a coalition government with the SPD, led by Minister-President of Lower Saxony Gerhard Schröder (SPD).
-In his capacity as minister, he also served as the Head of the Lower Saxony State Mission to the Federal Government in Berlin.
+From 1990 to 1994, Trittin was the Minister for Federal and European Affairs in a coalition government with the SPD, led by Minister-President of Lower Saxony Gerhard Schröder (SPD).
+In his capacity as minister, he also served as the Head of the Lower Saxony State Mission to the Federal Government in Bonn.

 After Schröder's SPD won an absolute majority in the state elections in 1994, the coalition with the Greens was ended.
 Trittin subsequently served as Member of the Lower Saxony State Assembly and as Deputy Chairman of the Alliance 90/The Greens group in that parliament.

 Also in 1994, Trittin was elected spokesman (chairman) of the national Green Party, serving alongside Krista Sager (1994–1996) and later Gunda Röstel (1996–1998).